What is condition monitoring?

 The aforementioned AI training time will vary depending on the system; however, it’s important to ask for an indication of how long this learning period will usually be.
 SAM4 typically requires only 2–6 weeks before the AI system has learned what it needs to learn in order to effectively monitor your system.

 The only way to really get a feel for this is to ask about it during the demo.
 You might ask if you can explore the interface by yourself for a few minutes.
 Without asking the sales rep for help, see if you can find:

 - Is there a way to compare assets (possibly useful when comparing motor energy efficiency)?

 - Is there an in-dashboard tour?
 (For non-tech-savvy users, an in-dashboard tour can be very useful when demonstrating basic functionality.)

 - Does the user interface integrate with your existing CMMS system?

-As mentioned above: if your sensors are installed in difficult to reach places, then on-going sensor maintenance can be more costly and can take longer.
-Additionally, if your sensors are installed on motors which themselves are situated in hazardous environments, they are likely to be damaged and break more often, which in turn increases the costs of on-going maintenance.
+As mentioned above, if your sensors are installed in difficult-to-reach places, then ongoing sensor maintenance can be more costly and can take longer.
+Additionally, if your sensors are installed on assets which themselves are situated in hazardous environments, they are likely to be damaged and break more often, which in turn increases the costs of ongoing maintenance.